 UTEP – with its annual budget of $500 million, a University-related local economic impact of $1.4 billion, and its cultural, arts, continuing education and athletic programs – is a major contributor to the region’s prosperity and quality of life.
 Unique in campus architectural styles, UTEP’s facilities were inspired by buildings in the Himalayan Kingdom of Bhutan.
 The 420-acre campus is bustling with growth, including the recent completion of a number of such significant construction and renovation projects as new state-of-the-art facilities in chemistry, computer science, engineering, health sciences, and nursing, and a major pedestrian-friendly transformation of the campus core.

 Recent construction also enhanced quality of life by adding student housing, parking garages, and an expanded recreation center.
-Construction of a new $85 million interdisciplinary research building is on track to be completed in 2020.
+Construction of the new $85 million Interdisciplinary Research Building is on track to be completed in 2020.

 The Stanlee and Gerald Rubin Center for the Visual Arts has become an internationally renowned venue for contemporary art, with a special focus on work relevant to the U.S.-Mexico border region.
 The UTEP Dinner Theatre is the only full-time dinner theatre on a university campus, and one of El Paso’s most popular entertainment venues, showcasing the talents of UTEP theatre arts students and faculty who have won national recognition for acting, choreography, and set design.